dlunizg/dlunizg.github.io/labs/lab4EN.md

  1. Visualize the reconstruction results for the first 20 MNIST samples.
  2. Visualize the distribution of mean values and standard deviations of the hidden variables $$z$$ for a sufficient number of input samples
+ 3. Visualize the layout of test samples in the 2D hidden variable space.
- 3. Repeat the training from the previous 2 subtasks with only 2 elements in the hidden layer $$\mathbf z$$.
+ 4. Repeat experiments from the previous subtasks with only 2 elements in the hidden layer $$\mathbf z$$.
- 4. Visualize the layout of test samples in the 2D hidden variable space.

 Use the following template:

+**REMARK**: In addition to filling out the missing code, the template should be tailored as needed, and can be customized freely.
+So please **be especially careful with the claims that some of the code is not working for you!**

 ```python
 import numpy as np